francesco-innocenti/Neuro_AI_Papers/README.md

 [Artificial Neural Nets Finally Yield Clues to How Brains Learn](https://www.quantamagazine.org/artificial-neural-nets-finally-yield-clues-to-how-brains-learn-20210218/)

 ### Artificial & biological neurons
+There is increasing evidence that biological neurons and their dendrites are much more powerful, computationally, than the classic "point neurons" of artificial neural networks.

 [Single cortical neurons as deep artificial neural networks](https://www.sciencedirect.com/science/article/pii/S0896627321005018) by Beniaguev, Segev & London (2021)